 Early on in computing, using the same metric prefixes for both the power-of-10 multipliers and the power-of-two multipliers wasn't a huge problem.
 This was because at the low end of the multiplier scale, the numbers were relatively close in absolute value.
 For example, the power-of-10 definition for a kilobyte is 1,000 and the power-of-two definition is 1,024.
 However, as the scale of computing has grown, those differences became magnified and using the two systems of measurement interchangeably became a problem.

 As computing technology matured, having the same term refer to two different units of measurement became increasingly confusing.
 Disk drive manufacturers tended to use the decimal, power-of-10 system when they labeled the capacity of their hard disk drive (HDD) and solid-state drives (SSDs).
-On the other hand, operating systems (OSes) often measured computer memory and storage capacity using the binary, power-of-two system.
+On the other hand, operating systems (OSes) often measured computer and storage capacity using the binary, power-of-two system.
 An HDD labeled 100 MB would be reported by a computer's OS as only having only 95.37 MB of capacity.

-These sorts of discrepancies led the IEC to create the new set of prefixes that were intended to be used only when referring to binary measurements.
+These sorts of discrepancies led the IEC to create the set of prefixes that were intended to be used only when referring to binary measurements.
 Using the binary system in the example above, the OS would have reported 95.37 MiB.

 The binary prefix system was created to solve the capacity measurement problem.
 However, in practice, mebibyte and the other binary units of measurement are used in academic circles, technical literature and open system communities, but not much in commercial environments and discussions.
 As a result, the confusion around these terms continues.

 How large is a mebibyte?